madithyanarayanan-code/ml_term4_sales_-intelligence_mlops_app/README.md

 Deploy this repository with Streamlit Community Cloud.
 The app is designed to run without private API keys.
 Llama/Ollama report polishing is optional; if Ollama is unavailable, the application generates a deterministic report instead.

+The website is currently deployed at https://sales-customer-intelligence.streamlit.app/. check it out for reference.

 ## Pipeline

 The project follows the defined eight-stage sequence: